-I am an Associate Professor of Economics (untenured) at Johns Hopkins University, Carey Business School, an affiliate of the Hopkins Population Center, and the Institute for Data Intensive Engineering and Science.
+I am an Associate Professor of Economics at Johns Hopkins University, Carey Business School, an affiliate of the Hopkins Population Center, the Institute for Data Intensive Engineering and Science and the Data Science and AI Institute.

 Email: angelo.mele@jhu.edu